Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

 - operational due diligence (ODD) to assess the risks and appreciation potential of the target object

-- market due diligence to explore the current and future market position of the targeted company
+- market due diligence to explore and analysis the current and future market position of the target company

 The Due Diligence Process